- Why Trust Us: Daniyal, who has roughly 150 hours in the game, is a reliable source for Marvel Snap guides!

 - Extremely challenging to counter.

 Deck 3: Slow and Steady Wins the Race

 - Why I Chose This: This deck, at least from what I have tested, has incredible balancing strats, ensuring that every round gives you decent Power and play overall.

 This deck will primarily pivot on a different strategy rather than focusing on each round – placing similar ability characters with each other.

 For instance, you’ll put all the characters in the middle whose Power or abilities are enhanced at that location, such as Mr.Fantastic, Crystal, or Medusa.
 After that, you’ll place the low-cost character-dependent cards such as Ant-Man, Mojo, or Hawkeye on the left.
 And finally, you can place your high-cost character-dependent cards, such as Onslaught, Wolfsbane, or Bishop on the right.

 The main goal here is to steadily increase your Power in each location so that your opponent doesn’t outright dominate a single location.
 This is another reason why Mutants are so effective, as they can consistently block your opponent from taking over the game.

-That wraps up our top mutant decks for Marvel Snap.
+That wraps up my top mutant decks for Marvel Snap.
 As seen, this game has so many possible combinations and game plans that you can create hundreds of playstyles with only a few chosen Mutant characters.
 With this much variety, it’s best to explore different decks and see which ones suit you the most, and as time goes on, you’ll eventually end up with a team that is perfect for you.
-In the meantime, you can use our Mutant Decks to dominate opponents and win!
+In the meantime, you can use my Mutant Decks to dominate opponents and win!